UrbanInstitute/ui-equity-tool/README.md

 # Files

 Below is an explanation of all folders and files in this repo.
-Italicized file names are files required by AWS Codestar, the CI/CD service we use to deploy the Spatial Equity Tool.
-Some of the folders/subfolders may not exist upon initial cloning but will be written out as you run the `scripts/`

   - `.env`: A gitignored env file which contains environment variables used by scripts in the `scripts/` folder.
+Will need to be placed there manually when you first clone this repo.

-  - *`buildspec.yml`*: This file is used by AWS CodeBuild to package your application for deployment to AWS CloudFormation.
-It is a collection of build commands to build your Cloudformation template and run your build.
-Most of this file is just the default Codestar template.
-But we have modified this to also manually update the equity tool lambda function using `aws lambda update-function-code` as we have noticed Codestar often has problems updating lambda functions that rely on deployment packages stored in S3 without this line.
+  - `.github/workflows/sam-pipeline.yml`: A gitignored fole containing the GitHub Action workflow that builds and deploys the SAM application.
+This is triggered by updates to the `staging` and `production` branches.
+The workflow first defines a `STAGE` and `STACK_NAME` parameter based on which branch was updated.
+It then uses the relevant IAM role to build and deploy the application to AWS.

-  - *`template.yml`*: A template that defines all the AWS resources needed for the operation of the Spatial Equity Data Tool.
-This includes an S3 bucket, 2 lambda functions, an API Gateway, and appropriate permissions for all of them.
-Note that we make use of some predefined roles, like `equity-assessment-tool-role` that we have manually created and is only available in Urban's AWS account.
-For reproducibility we have included a copy of the single IAM policy that is attached to the `equity-assessment-tool-role` in the `docs/` folder so you can recreate this role if you want.
-Note that you will need to edit the IAM role to reflect your S3 bucket path.
+  - `template.yml`: A gitignored [SAM template](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-specification-template-anatomy.html) that defines all the AWS resources needed for the backend operation of the Spatial Equity Data Tool.
+This includes 2 S3 buckets, 4 Lambda functions, an API Gateway, a state machine, an EventBridge rule, and appropriate permissions for all of them.
+Note that we make use of some predefined roles (`equity-assessment-tool-lambda-role `, `sedt-invoke-stepfunction-role`, and `sedt-stepfunction-role`) that we have manually created and are only available in Urban's AWS account.
+You can create the policies yourself in this template file, but it was really finicky and just an absolute pain to get setup properly, so we resorted to manually creating the policies in the IAM console and then referencing them in this template file.

-  - *`template-configuration.json`* - this file contains the AWS project ARN with placeholders used for tagging resources with the project ID.
+  - `samconfig.toml`: A gitignored [SAM configuration file](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-config.html)

-  - `equity_tool_deployment_package_3.9.zip` - the deployment package with the
+    that is referenced when building and deploying the SAM application.
+This is also where AWS resources tags are defined and applied to all resources in the stack.

-  compiled dependencies and the code (`equity_calculations.py`) that powers the workhorse lambda function.
-For instructions on how to create this deployment package from scratch, please see `docs/creating_deployment_pkg_with_geopandas.md`.
+  - `environment.yml`: A gitignored conda environment file which lists all dependencies and packages used to run the R and python scripts in `scripts/`.
+Since this file has not been pushed to GitHub, we recommend using one fo the following two files:

-  - `environment.yml`: The conda environment file which lists all dependencies and packages used to run the R and python scripts in `scripts/`.
-You can use this to recreate our conda environment, though beware that most of the packages listed are OSx/Mac specific.
+    - `packagelist.txt`: A list of all packages in the Conda environment for OSx users.
+You can recreate the conda environment by running `$ conda create --name <env> --file packagelist.txt` from the root of the repo.
+Note that the R packages required to run the code in `scripts/update-data` may not show up correctly in this file and may need to still be manually installed into the conda environment.

-  - `docs/`
+    - `packagelist-win.txt`: A list of all packages in the Conda environment for Windows users.
+You can recreate the conda environment by running `$ conda create --name <env> --file packagelist-win.txt` from the root of the repo.
+Note that the R packages required to run the code in `scripts/update-data` may not show up correctly in this file and may need to still be manually installed into the conda environment.

-    - `creating_deployment_pkg_with_geopandas.md`: Instructions for setting up
+  - `speed-test-data/`: Gitignored folder which contains datasets of varying sizes used to perform speed tests.
+CSVs are written into this folder by `scripts/run-tests/run_speed_tests.R`.

-      an AWS lambda deployment package with the geopandas library and some other compiled dependencies from scratch.
-If you use the deployment package, you can import and use `geopandas` functions in your lambda code.
-We have found this to be cost effective, and efficient way to do spatial operations in AWS.
+  - `edge-test-data/`: Gitignored folder which contains datasets used to perform edge case testing.
+CSV's are written into this folder by `scripts/run-tests/run_edge_case_tests.R`.

-    - `create-deployment-pkg.sh`: A helper script that automates some of the steps laid out in `creating_deployment_pkg_with_geopandas.md`.
+  - `sample-data/`: Folder which contains all of the sample datasets used in the tool, with the exception of the New Orleans data as it is bigger than Github's 100 MB file size limit.
+It also contains JSONS for each sample dataset which specify any default filters and weights which are used by the frontend.

   - `reference-data/`: Contains all of the tool's reference data.
-Some subfolders may not exist when cloning, but are written out by `scripts/update-data/`
+Some subfolders may not exist when cloning, but are written out by `scripts/update-data/`.
+The `reference-data/` directory will have a subdirectory for each ACS 5-year Survey end year currently supported by the tool.
+That is currently 2019, 2021, and 2022.
-    - `2019/`:
+    - `{year}/`:
       * `acs_variable_definitions/`:
         * `poverty_population.csv`: CSV with manually checked ACS variable codes which correspond to human readable file names for the low-income population